Management of attention deficit hyperactivity disorder: Cost-effectiveness

 Combined medical management and behavioral treatment is the most effective ADHD management strategy, followed by medication alone, and then behavioral treatment.
 In terms of cost-effectiveness, management with medication has been shown to be the most cost-effective, followed by behavioral treatment, and combined treatment.
 The individually most effective and cost-efficient way is with stimulant medication.
 Additionally, long-acting medications for ADHD, in comparison to short-acting varieties, generally seem to be cost-effective.
 Comorbid (relating to two diseases that occur together, e.g. depression and ADHD) disorders makes finding the right treatment and diagnosis much more costly than when comorbid disorders are absent.

 Alternative medicine

 Caffeine is sometimes used to manage ADHD symptoms.

 Most alternative therapies do not have enough supporting evidence to recommend them.
 Moreover, when only the best conducted studies are taken into account results tend to be similar to placebo.

-Behavioral Therapy
+Behavioral therapy

-According to a study done by the National Institute of Mental Health, medication, either alone or combined with behavioral therapy was the most effective course of treatment in reducing ADHD symptoms.
-They also found that although medication had some long-term side effects, it was ultimately safer and more effective than routine community care.
-The researchers studies 600 7-9 year old children and found that the benefits lasted at least 14 months with great improvement in academic performance and social skills.
+According to a 2000 study, medication, either alone or combined with behavioral therapy was the most effective course of treatment in reducing ADHD symptoms.
+The study also found that, although medication had some long-term side effects, it was ultimately safer and more effective than routine community care.
+The researchers studied 600 7-9 year old children and found that the benefits lasted at least 14 months with great improvement in academic performance and social skills.
 The researchers also found that combining medication with behavioral therapy allowed for the same effectiveness with a lower dosage of medicine.